Farscent/Farscent/README.md

 ## Hello, thanks for coming by my profile!👋
   My name is Farhan, and I'm currently a student of Computer Science at Gadjah Mada University.
   I am deeply passionate about the transformative potential of Artificial Intelligence (AI), Machine Learning (ML), and Software Engineering.

+  Driven by a curiosity for how technology can shape the future, I am committed to continuously enhancing my skills and knowledge!

 ## You can contact me here!
 [![instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/farhnnad1/)